PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ![Optic_Assy_lens1_25](images/Optic_Assy_lens1_25.JPG "Optic_Assy_lens1_25")

 Control the deepness of the Lens adaptor with a caliper.
-The distance must be measured between the surface of the lens adaptor and the of the last surface of the extension tube.
+The distance must be measured between the surface of the lens adaptor and the last surface of the extension tube.
 Adjust the assembly to acheive 14,7mm (+/-0,05mm).